 - Check the corresponding number on the tape measure right after you exhale.

-Wearing waist beads by women in Africa is a culture that will continue for a while.
-Although the current trend features chains and belts, a good number of women are still interested in the femininity and beauty of waist beads.
+Wearing waist beads by women in Africa is a practice that will continue for the longest time.
+For one, a good number of women are still interested in the femininity and beauty of waist beads.
+Not surprisingly also, a great number of men are interested in the sexual attractiveness and sensuality of waist beads and encourage their partners to wear them.

-In Nigeria, some people especially young men do not think wearing waist beads by women is ideal as waist beads sometimes are thought to be laced with charms for various reasons.
-Not surprisingly, a great number of men are interested in the sexual attractiveness and sensuality of waist beads and encourage their partners to wear them.
+The current trend features chains and belts.
+In Nigeria, some people especially young men do not think wearing waist beads by women is ideal as waist beads are sometimes enchanted for various reasons.